ccitro/envoy-web/README.md

 - Verify your Enlighten email and password are correct
 - Check that you can log in to [enlighten.enphaseenergy.com](https://enlighten.enphaseenergy.com)
 - Ensure your account has access to the battery system
+- If prompted, re-authenticate from **Settings → Devices & Services → Envoy Web → Reconfigure**

 ### Entities Unavailable